-Three Gorges project
+Three Gorges dam project

 The Three Gorges Dam project involves harnessing the Yangtze River, Asia’s longest stretch of water, to generate prodigious amounts of electricity.

 The dam is located 44km from the city of Yichang in Hubei province.
-This point is at the end of a series of steep canyons that will form a 630km reservoir, with an average width of 1.3km.
+This point is at the end of a series of steep canyons that form a 630km reservoir, with an average width of 1.3km.
 Its capacity is 39.3 billion cubic metres.

-The grids and their planned shares of offtake are: Central China Power Network (55%), East China Power Network (39%) and Sichuan Provincial Grid (6%).
+The grids and their planned shares of offtake are Central China Power Network (55%), East China Power Network (39%) and Sichuan Provincial Grid (6%).

 The project consists of a concrete gravity dam with a spillway in the middle.
-The power house and non-overflow section are stationed at both ends of the dam.
+The powerhouse and non-overflow section are stationed at both ends of the dam.
 The length of the dam is 2,309.5m and the storage level is 175m.

 Three Gorges power plant

-On 18 October 2006, the first 14 generators became fully operational, generating 9,800MW at water level of 156m.
+The first 14 generators became fully operational in October 2006, generating 9,800MW at a water level of 156m.

 The first (No.22) of the 12 generators became operational on 11 June 2007 and the final generator (No.15) was brought into operation on 30 October 2008.

 The dam will disrupt heavy silt flows in the river and could cause rapid silt build-up in the reservoir, creating an imbalance upstream and depriving agricultural land and fish downstream of essential nutrients.

 These problems would also hit the plant’s turbines and millions of farmers and fishermen.

-Support for the Three Gorges Dam
+Support for the China Three Gorges Dam

-European governments have snubbed Three Gorges opponents.
+European governments snubbed Three Gorges opponents.
 The export credit agencies of Germany, Switzerland, Sweden, France and the UK all promised support for potential suppliers from their countries.

 Relocation: Japan believes current plans are adequate, although the situation would need to be kept under review.

-Corruption scandals have also plagued the project.
+Corruption scandals also plagued the project.
 Contractors allegedly won bids through bribery and then siphoned off construction funds by skimping on equipment and materials.
 After a number of accidents, much of the project’s infrastructure ripped out in 1999.

 Project finance and contracts

 The Three Gorges Dam main equipment order was divided between six foreign groups, drawn into two project alliances.
-Out of 14 700MW units, eight were assigned to Alstom, ABB and Kvaerner, and six to Voith, Siemens and GE.
+Out of 14,700MW units, eight were assigned to Alstom, ABB and Kvaerner, and six to Voith, Siemens and GE.

 Alstom did not join the partnership between ABB and Kvaerner or any other leading global name for the bid, but the Chinese side clearly preferred to diversify its risks and gain broad access to Western technology rather than rely extensively on one supplier.
 This probably helped the Voith, Siemens and GE Hydro alliance, which was formed well ahead of bidding and represents an unusually strong concentration of expertise (GE does not normally work with arch-rival Siemens).

-Within the two groupings, work was further divided as follows:
+Within the two groupings, work was further divided as follows.

-Since the first turbine and generator contracts were signed in 1997, Alstom has acquired ABB’s power division, and GE Hydro has acquired Kvaerner.
+Since the first turbine and generator contracts were signed in 1997, Alstom acquired ABB’s power division, and GE Hydro acquired Kvaerner.
 In March 2004, Alstom was awarded a €163m contract to supply the four 700MW turbines and associated generators to the project’s Right Bank powerhouse.

 Two Chinese equipment suppliers played a major role in the later stages of the first phase.
-Harbin Power Equipment and Dongfang Electrical Machinery worked with the two foreign groupings, benefiting from extensive technology transfer requirements.
+Harbin Power Equipment and Dongfang Electrical Machinery worked with the two foreign groupings, benefitting from extensive technology transfer requirements.

 Harbin cooperated with the Alstom, ABB and Kvaerner grouping, and Dongfang with the Voith General Electric and Siemens consortium along with Chinese company Oriental Motor.
 The last two units of the first phase were almost entirely constructed in China.

 Construction tasks were assigned to Chinese groups.
-Shortly before the equipment announcements, contracts worth $800m went to Gezhouba Share Holding, Yichang Qingyun Hydropower Joint Management and Yichang Three Gorges Project Construction 378 Joint Management.
+Shortly before the equipment announcements, contracts, worth $800m, went to Gezhouba Share Holding, Yichang Qingyun Hydropower Joint Management and Yichang Three Gorges Project Construction 378 Joint Management.
 The work included building dikes and the powerhouse.

 The plant’s construction involved excavation of 102.83 million cubic metres of rock and earth and refill of 31.98 million cubic metres, 27.94 million cubic metres of concrete placement and the installation of a 256,500t metal frame.